iron-io/docs/worker/languages/java/index.md

 ### Create a script to upload the worker.

-Insert your token, project ID, and the path to your Go executable into the following script and save it as something like "upload.rb":
+Insert your token, project ID, and the path to your jar file into the following script and save it as something like "upload.rb":

 {% highlight ruby %}